lschimm/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document Object Model.
+Something that let's the page's content and structure be manipulated.

 2. What is an event?
+Anything a user does to interact with a webpage.
+Clicks, scrolls, mouse overs, etc.

 3. What is an event listener?
+A function that waits for a certain event to occur.

 4. Why would we convert a NodeList into an Array?
+Nodelists are array-like but aren't arrays so certain methods will not work with it.
+Converting it allows those methods to be used.

 5. What is a component?
+Reusable pieces of code.

 ### Git Set up